nekopudding/unity-sunnyland/README.md

 https://www.youtube.com/playlist?list=PLpj8TZGNIBNy51EtRuyix-NYGmcfkNAuH

+When completed, the game will be deployed on itch.io as a Webgl game

 ## Notes for Development
-The player is able to jump move horizontally and interact with collectibles and enemies.

 Fix Player from Sliding Down Ramps - can try changing rigidbody from dynamic to kinematic while touching ground

 Finish Implementing Frog - add attack animations, player health & interaction scripts, enemy movement AI